webfer/analysis-registeruser-method/README.md

 <br>
 <br>

-## Suppose the implementation of this method is like the following pseudocode:
+## Suppose that the application of this method is as the following pseudo-code:

 ```